kencoken/axes-lite/README.md

 ![AXES-LITE Architecture](resources/architecture.png)

-Currently the following core components are supported:
+Currently the following visual search components are supported:

  - `cpuvisor-srv` - On-the-fly visual category search from the University of Oxford
  - `uberclassifiers` - Uberclassifiers from KU Leuven